applicativesystem/rust-connect/README.md

 # rust-connect

 - a rustlang devops/system administration application for automatically submitting jobs to slurm schedulers.
-- provide the pub file, username and the script to be submitted.
+- provide the pub file, username and the ipaddress and the script to be submitted to the cluster.
+- an implementation of the server key algorithm.

 Gaurav Sablok